Wave Petunias 101: A Beginner’s Guide to Planting and Caring

 Easy wave petunias are a low-maintenance variety that is perfect for beginners.
 They are the most versatile, and their growth habit makes them perfect for in the ground, containers, and hanging baskets.

-Easy wave petunias come in a variety of colors, including pink, purple, white, and red.
+Easy wave petunias come in an assortment of colors, including pink, purple, white, and red.
 There are also some bi-colors.

 Tidal wave petunias are known for their large blooms and fast growth rate.
 They can grow up to 3 feet tall and 4 feet wide, making them perfect for filling in large spaces.